 The Buckeye Community Hope Foundation (BCHF) was chartered in 1991 as a 501©(3) non-profit corporation with the mission of developing and facilitating affordable housing for low-income families.
-BCHF is in good standing and qualified to do business in the States of Ohio, West Virginia, Indiana, Kentucky, Tennesee, and South Carolina .
+BCHF is in good standing and qualified to do business in the States of Ohio, West Virginia, Indiana, Kentucky, Tennesee, South Carolina and Virginia.

 In meeting this mission, BCHF has created, owns, or operates more than 1,500 units of affordable housing across the six states previously cited.
 More than 500 additional units of housing are under development.
 BCHF has also carried out numerous affordable housing and social service programs, successfully administering more than $25 Million in Federal, state, or local grant initiatives either for itself or in its capacity as consultant for other organizations.